haroldlinke/pyMobaLedLib/README.md

 Requirements:
 - ARDUINO IDE and MobaledLib > 3.2.1 have to be installed
 - Python >V3.9.0
+- optimised for 1920x1080 resolution - Scale 100%.
+Smaller screens or higher scaling is possible but more scrolling is then needed to access all parts of the forms.

 # Principal Installation using Python files
 1. search for the folder ARDUINO HOME/Arduino